France and UK issue rival ultimatums in fishing row

 Already a member?

-"Since this afternoon, discussions have resumed on the basis of a proposal I made to Prime Minister (Boris) Johnson.
+"Since this afternoon, discussions have resumed on the basis of a proposal I made to [UK] prime minister [Boris] Johnson.
 The talks need to continue," Macron told press in the margins of a United Nations climate summit in Scotland.

 "My understanding is that the British were going to come back to us tomorrow with other proposals ...
-We'll see where we are tomorrow at the end of the day, to see if things have really changed," he added.
+We'll see where we are tomorrow at the end of the day, to see if things have really changed," Macron added.

-"After 10 months, when such a significant amount of licences, targeting one country [France], is missing, it's not a technical issue, it's a political choice ... a friend, ally and responsible partner should stand by its word and comply with legal commitments," French Europe minister Clément Beaune also said.
+"After 10 months, when such a significant amount of licences, targeting one country [France], is missing, it's not a technical issue, it's a political choice ... a friend, ally, and responsible partner should stand by its word and comply with legal commitments," French Europe minister Clément Beaune also said.

 The UK had issued fewer than 40 percent of licences requested for French boats, he noted.

-"This is why France asks for action at the EU level and stands ready to implement proportionate and reversible measures from 2 November," Beaune said.
+"This is why France asks for action at the EU level and stands ready to implement proportionate and reversible measures," Beaune said.

 But for their part, British politicians hit back with accusations and ultimatums of their own.